 These pulls on your credit, called hard inquiries, stay on your report for two years or longer, depending on the type of inquiry.

-A child shouldn’t worry too much about this as any inquiry that hits their report now will likely fall off before they need it.
+A child shouldn’t worry too much about this because any inquiry that hits their report now will likely fall off before they need it.

 At this age, the child wants to establish credit and slowly build their credit limit through having smart credit use and a longer credit history.